mmagnus/Xfind/README.md

-Xfind - find at remote machines
+Xfind - find at eXternal machines and drives
 -------------------------------------------------------------------------------

 Xfind a new idea to do mmfinder (https://github.com/mmagnus/mmfinder)